Martin-Msb/Constellation-II-Project/README.md

 However, before this, creating `fold_A` and `fold_B` can be done by running our `pix2pix/scripts/restructure_all_difficulties.py` script.
 The script requires you to have placed the unstructured data in the `unstructured_data` folder.
 By default the folder should be called `Constellations_All_003`, but change it as required.
 This will create several folds for `fold_A`, enabling separate training for multiple constellation difficulty levels.
 Both folds will include their own training and hold-out validation and test sets.

+## Cycle_gan

+The second approach is to use cycle_gan.
+Comparing to the pix2pix, it requires a different structure for training and testing the model.
+The dataset must contain 2 directories to host images from domain A `/path/to/data/trainA` and from domain B `path/to/data/trainB`.
+Similarly for testing purposes to create hold-out test datasets at `/path/to/data/testA` and `/path/to/data/testB` to test the model on unseen images.

+This can be achieved by using our script: `python cycle_gan/scripts/restructure_cyclegan.py`.
+Similarly to the pix2pix, the script requires you to have placed the unstructured data in the `unstructured_data` folder.
+This will create several folds for each difficulty level allowing the training for different constallation difficulty levels.